bcantin/qbox-tutorial/README.md

 # => orange - 131
 # => green - 109
 ```
-We can use the same logic as with the current-stytles facet
+We can use the same logic as with the ```current-styles``` facet
-o update our model, controller, and view
+to update our model, controller, and view

 Edit app/models/hat.rb
 ```ruby